brody9512/PCG_FTSeg/README.md

 ```

 ## 🙋🏻‍♂️ Acknowledgements
-We would like to thank [Junseong Lee (junjslee)](https://github.com/junjslee) for his contributions to refactoring the code structure and setting up this GitHub repository.
+We would like to thank **Junseong Lee** ([@junjslee](https://github.com/junjslee)) for his remarkable contributions to refactoring the code structure and setting up this GitHub repository.